Scott-Hickmann/TreeHacks-2023/README.md

 # Talk To History: Treehacks 2023

-> Talk to History: Step into your textbook.
+> Step into your textbook.
 Read about history and then talk to the people in the passage, just like the magical portraits in Harry Potter.
-> Scott Hickmann, Kaien Yang, Jason Lin
+>
 > Winner of Best Chat App (sponsored by you.com, $2k)

 ## Inspiration